stehrn/twelve_factor/README.md

 ```
 (_the version for this dependency, if you were wondering, is inherited from the parent pom_)

-TODO: add link to linked in maven article.

-maven will download this dependency to a local repo and add it to the classpath when compiling the source code; when packaging the project for deployment the binary will be added to the fat jar.
+maven will download this dependency to a local repo and add it to the classpath when compiling the source code; when packaging the project for deployment the binary will be added to the fat jar (this [series of articles](https://cguntur.me/2020/05/23/understanding-apache-maven-part-1/) provides a good overview of maven).

 ## Codebase
 [one codebase, many deploys](https://12factor.net/codebase) (12 factor)